dunderlab/deer-agent-framework/README.md

-# DEER - Deterministic Executable Engine for Runtime-agents
+# DEER - Deterministic Executable Engine for Runtime Agents

-**DEER** is not an agent framework.
+**DEER** is not just another agent framework.
 It is a **Deterministic Orchestration and Supervision Platform** designed to subordinate Large Language Models (LLMs) to a rigid, traditional software structure.

-The system acts as the operational brain, judge, and data administrator, degrading the LLM to the role of a **specialized text-processing operator**.
+While most frameworks prioritize flexibility and rapid experimentation, DEER prioritizes **determinism, auditability, reproducibility, and production-grade execution control**.

 ---

-## System Identity Summary

-DEER’s primary purpose is to govern the linguistic capabilities of LLMs through a deterministic backend.
-It treats AI as a computational tool, not a decision-making entity.

-### What the System DOES (Scope & Functions)
-- **Workflow Governance:** The backend dictates the start, development, and end of every process.
-- **Traditional Infrastructure Management:** Deterministically controls authentication, relational database persistence, and session state.
-- **Trigger-Based IA Activation:** Evaluates data flow and activates a specific agent only when natural language processing is strictly necessary.
-- **Context Isolation & Specialization:** Instantiates modular agents with restrictive System Prompts that delimit roles, goals, and security rules.
-- **Real-Time Data Assembly:** Meticulously builds a **3-layer payload** before every query:
-    1. **Identity (Static):** The agent's core definition.
+## 1. The Problem & Philosophy
-    2. **Memory (Dynamic):** Filtered conversation history.
-    3. **External Data (RAG/APIs):** Live data extracted on-the-fly.
-- **Mandatory Quality Control:** Every LLM response is subjected to validation, cleaning, and formatting before persisting or reaching the user.

-### What the System DOES NOT (Limits & Restrictions)
-- **NO "Chat Wrapper":** It does not expose a raw LLM API nor decorate a generic chat interface.
-- **NO AI Governance:** The LLM does not make business logic decisions, manage application routes, or alter database states autonomously.
-- **NO Generic Models:** Rejects massive "all-in-one" prompts; problems are fragmented into sub-tasks for specialized operators.
-- **NO Trust in Raw Output:** Never delivers unvalidated LLM output to the user or internal systems.
-- **NO Context Saturation:** Does not dump disorganized history; the orchestrator selects only the essential raw material for each request.
+### Problem Statement
+Current LLM agent frameworks suffer from structural weaknesses:
+- **Heuristic execution:** Tool calls are often selected based on "vibes" rather than contracts.
+- **Weak validation:** Plans are executed incrementally without a full formal check.
+- **Opacity:** Execution traces are often incomplete or non-reproducible.
+- **Lack of Control:** LLMs often control the architecture instead of the architecture controlling the LLM.

+### Core Design Philosophy
+1. **Structural Determinism:** Execution flow is governed by formal runtime rules, not emergent LLM behavior.
+2. **Typed Tool Contracts:** Every tool must declare validated `input_schema` and `output_schema`.
+3. **Plan-First Execution:** A complete JSON plan must satisfy formal validation before a single tool is executed.
+4. **Separation of Responsibilities:** Architecturally isolated components for Planning, Validation, Execution, and Tracing.
+5. **Full Traceability:** Every execution is recorded for deterministic replay and auditability.

 ---

+## 2. System Identity (Scope)

+DEER treats the LLM as a **specialized text-processing operator**, not a decision-making entity.

+### What the System DOES
+- **Workflow Governance:** Dictates the start, development, and end of every process.
+- **Typed Data Flow:** Enforces strict data contracts between the LLM and your backend.
+- **Context Isolation:** Instantiates modular agents with restrictive System Prompts.
+- **Meticulous Payload Assembly:** Builds a **3-layer payload** (Identity, Memory, External Data) before every query.
+- **Mandatory Quality Control:** Every response is validated, cleaned, and formatted before persistence.

+### What the System DOES NOT
+- **NO "Chat Wrapper":** It is not a generic chat interface.
+- **NO Autonomous Business Logic:** The LLM does not alter database states or manage routes directly.
+- **NO Trust in Raw Output:** Never delivers unvalidated LLM output to internal systems.

+---

+## 3. How it Works

-## The Request Lifecycle (Linear Assembly Line)
+### The Request Lifecycle (Linear Assembly Line)
 Every interaction follows a controlled, linear production line:

 1. **CONTROL LAYER** ──► (Evaluates state, extracts RAG, assembles 3-layer payload)